Here’s a list of popular food and drink remedies that can help when you feel queasy.

 5. Avoid triggers

-There may be certain things that aggravate your nausea, like strong odors, perfumes, and even the smell of certain foods cooking on the stove.
+There may be some things that aggravate your nausea, like strong odors, perfumes, and even the smell of certain foods cooking on the stove.
 Let someone else do the cooking, but if you do cook, try opening a window or using a fan to minimize the odors.

 6. Sniff some lemons